Emutex was involved in the whole development process of the UP Board, providing its expertise and knowledge at all project levels.

 EMUTEX'S CONTRIBUTION

-Emutex has been a key contributor involved in to the development of several exciting IoT boards, such as Intel® Galileo, Edison and Arduino 101.
-That experience and insight, combined with our knowledge of enabling embedded systems and developing IoT solutions, led us naturally to becoming a key player in the development of UP.
+Emutex has been a key contributor involved in the development of several forms of IoT boards including Intel® Galileo, Intel Edison and Intel Arduino 101.
+The experience and insight gained from this work, combined with our knowledge of enabling embedded systems and developing IoT solutions, led us naturally to becoming a key player in the development of UP.

-As part of the UP board team, Emutex was involved throughout the whole development process from product definition and development to support, maintenance and beyond.
-In addition to our primary role of enabling Linux on the UP platform, and creating and supporting the UP users community, Emutex also assisted hardware development through layout and schematic reviews, validation and debug of early hardware samples and interoperability with peripherals.
+As part of the UP Board development team, Emutex was involved through the whole development process, from product design and development through to validation, support and maintenance.
+In addition to our primary role of enabling Linux distributions on the UP platform, we created and continue to support the UP Community, a world-wide community of UP users.
+We contributed to hardware layout and schematic reviews, led board bring-up activities and completed the validation and debug of hardware samples and their interoperability with many 3rd party peripheral devices.

 ENABLING LINUX ON UP

-To enable Linux on UP, a number of key challenges needed to be met.
+To enable Linux on UP, a number of key challenges had to be overcome.
 For example:

 Emutex developed a set of kernel drivers for the UP board, and patches for the existing SoC I/O drivers which were submitted and some already merged to the upstream kernel.
 Linux kernels, complete with the necessary drivers and configuration for UP, were packaged and made available for 3 supported flavours of Linux distributions and build systems: